 To get started, think about your goals.
 Are you looking for new employment opportunities?
 A video about your story would be a good choice.
 Are you a business owner?
 Your story and your company’s story would go a long way.
 If you’re an author, add a video book trailer.
 Other great video ideas are: customer testimonials, product demo videos, videos of you speaking, and thought leadership videos.
 Also, consider behind the scenes videos.
 This is a great way to be a little less formal and show some of your company culture in a non-salesy way.

-Don’t add too many videos.
+Don’t add too many videos on LinkedIn.

 Too many videos will make it hard for people to know what to watch and may frustrate them and make them leave your profile.
 When using a video from Facebook in your profile, make sure to include an image because, as of right now, when you add a video from Facebook, you will notice that the image doesn’t carry over.
 If it helps, you can just screen shot the Facebook thumbnail or use a screen shot of the video itself.
 If there isn’t a custom thumbnail for it already, it would be a good idea to create your own.
 This will encourage people to click on your video.
 Make sure to add a little information in the text area to let people know what the video is all about.
 In the profile section, the video pops out and takes over the whole screen.

 I don’t think that word means what you think it means …